opensvc/docs.opensvc.com/source/howto.getting.started.rst

 We will follow the steps described in `Nodeware installation <agent.install.html>`_

-Install OpenSVC Agent on both cluster nodes.
+Install the OpenSVC Agent on both cluster nodes.

 **On both nodes**::